aspnet/Benchmarks/src/BenchmarksDriver2/README.md

   ## Debugging

   --services.[SERVICE].noClean <true|false>                                             Whether to keep the work folder on the server or not.
 Default is false, such that each job is cleaned once it's finished.
+  --services.[SERVICE].options.fetch <true|false>                                       Whether the benchmark folder is downloaded. e.g., true.
+For Docker see '--services.[SERVICE].source.dockerFetchPath'
+  --services.[SERVICE].options.fetchOutput <filename>                                   The name of the fetched archive.
+Can be a file prefix (app will add *.DATE*.zip) , or a specific name (end in *.zip) and no DATE* will be added e.g., c:\publishedapps\myApp
+  --services.[SERVICE].options.displayOutput <true|false>                               Whether to download and display the standard output of the benchmark.
+  --services.[SERVICE].options.displayBuild <true|false>                                Whether to download and display the standard output of the build step (works for .NET and Docker).

   -c|--client            URL of benchmark client